 One of the biggest pros of cloud computing for some could be considered a con by others: you need the internet to have access to your files and some software.
 Unlike your dedicated in-house infrastructure, if the internet goes down with cloud computing you will not be able to access the information you need to complete daily functions.

 In addition, when you choose cloud servers, you’re at the mercy of the provider.
 Any changes you request may not be instantaneous; you’ll have to wait until the provider can fulfill your request.
 You can make changes to some components of your cloud server arrangement, but it won’t be quite as customizable as your own on-site server.
 The services you pay for (email, web, etc.) are generally pretty standard, and you may not be offered as many options.

 Where cloud computing can get expensive is in usage.
-Unlike an in-house server option in many cases you pay for the compute resources in the cloud.
-During the design phase it is critical to understand your total overall costs when going to the cloud.
-Initially just the cost of the cloud services can seem to be inexpensive, but when you add in usage of those resources the costs can rapidly climb.
-Working with professionals with experience will help you make the best judgement call that will be the best for your business.
+Unlike an in-house server option in many cases, you pay for the compute resources in the cloud.
+During the design phase, it is critical to understand your total overall costs when going to the cloud.
+Initially, just the cost of the cloud services can seem to be inexpensive, but when you add in the usage of those resources the costs can rapidly climb.
+Working with professionals with experience will help you make the best judgment call that will be the best for your business.

 Utah IT Support for On-Premises and Cloud Servers